Township council gave town manager Scott Carew its blessing Monday to seek bids for improvements to three township athletic fields.

 The project, otherwise known as the K.I.D.S.
 Initiative, includes upgrades to (new turf field, parking improvements), Wesley Bishop South (irrigation and refurbishment of the grass field, fencing), and (drainage improvements, new lights).

 The township has estimated it will cost around $4 million to do all three fields, including interest.

 Carew described the project as an “investment” for the township.

 “I do think the fields are a benefit beyond the direct user,” he said.
 “It is a very important amenity that young families looking to move to the area, it’s right near the top of the list.
 Our fields do not stand up well to the surrounding towns.
 They just don’t.”

-The township’s plans to use money from the Open Space Trust Fund (OSTF) to pay for the field improvements stirred up controversy earlier this year among a large contingent of residents who argued the funds should only be used for acquiring and maintaining open space for conservation, based on their interpretation of the interpretive statement for the 2007 Open Space referendum.
+The township’s plans to use money from the Open Space Trust Fund (OSTF) to pay for the field improvements among a large contingent of residents who argued the funds should only be used for acquiring and maintaining open space for conservation, based on their interpretation of the interpretive statement for the 2007 Open Space referendum.